 Try a stronger and faster double-tap

-- Strongly double-tap your Fitbit’s screen using more force than you normally do.
+- Strongly double-tap your Fitbit’s screen using more force than you usually do.
 Some of our readers suggest tapping with multiple fingers or your palm.

 - If you see a message on your screen about turning water lock off, tap your screen again another two times.